 Author's Grant of License: By submitting their manuscript, authors agree that if the article is accepted for publication, they grant the journal a non-exclusive license to publish the article and apply the CC BY 4.0 license.
 This allows the journal to be the first, formal publisher of the work.

-Author's Rights: Under this license, authors are free to share and reuse their own work in any way they see fit, including posting it on personal websites, in institutional repositories, and using it for teaching purposes, provided that proper attribution is given to the original publication in Applied Linguistics Inquiry.
+Author's Self-Archiving Policy: Under this license, authors are free to share and reuse their own work in any way they see fit, including posting it on personal websites, in institutional repositories, and using it for teaching purposes, provided that proper attribution is given to the original publication in Applied Linguistics Inquiry.
+The journal permits and encourages authors to deposit the final version of their article in an institutional or other repository of their choice (e.g. ResearchGate, ORCID, Academia, ...) without embargo.
+Authors may also reuse the Abstract and Citation information (e.g. Title, Author name, Publication dates) of their article anywhere at any time, including social media such as LinkedIn, Facebook, blogs, and Twitter, providing a link that redirects to the journal of Applied Linguistics Inquiry, preferbly a link including the Digital Object Identifier (DOI) which is found in the citation information of manuscript webpage.